If you are learning how to crochet, you will need to know how to single crochet.

 - Step 5 – Pull the yarn through the loops

-Then you will pull the yarn through both of the loops on your hook.
+Then you will draw yarn through both of the loops on your hook.

 - Step 6 – You can now see your single crochet stitch

-Finally, you will have a single crochet stitch completed, and can continue the process again from step 1 to make another single crochet stitch.
+Finally, you will have a single crochet stitch completed, and can continue the process again, to make another single crochet stitch into the next stitch.

 One loop will now be on your crochet hook and this is needed for your next single crochet stitch.

-You can repeat these steps as many times as you want for your own practice or if your pattern states how many rows.
+You can repeat steps 1-5 as many times as you want for your own practice until you get to the last stitch at the end of the row.

 Single Crochet For Beginners

-Here are some tips for anyone who is new to single crochet.
+Here are some tips for anyone who is new to single crochet (beginner crocheters).

 When you first start to single crochet into your foundation chain, it can be difficult to hold the work, as there is not much to hold onto.